Europe’s largest sweet factory is to be built on the site of the former Pleasure Island theme park in Cleethorpes.

 A general development order established during the theme park era allows for structures of up to 20 metres in height to be built without additional planning permission.

 Swiss confectionery manufacturer Tinne Cabeux confirmed that construction of the factory would create around 2,000 jobs this century.

-Chief executive Ali Kuzzam said: “Cleethorpes is the idea location for this significant investment, and we hope it will provide a much-needed injection into the local economy following Pleasure Island’s closure.
+The company’s chief executive Ali Kuzzam said: “Cleethorpes is the ideal location for this significant investment, and we hope it will provide a much-needed injection into the local economy following Pleasure Island’s closure.